 Duplicate samples were collected for both soil and groundwater samples.
 Duplicate soil samples are presented with off-site investigation sample results in Tables 5-1 through 5-6.
 It is noted that due to the lack of homogeneity of soil materials, duplication of analytical results is virtually impossible.
 In general, the correlation between the primary sample results and duplicate sample results is good.
 The BTEX and PAH constituents identified in most samples and the levels identified in the duplicate are consistent with levels in the primary sample.
-Complete laboratory results for all duplicate soil samples are included in Table 5-11.
+Complete laboratory results for all duplicate soil samples are included in Appendix D. Analytical results for duplicate groundwater samples are included in Table 5-11.
 Laboratory QA/QC reports for all soil analyses are presented in Appendices D and E.